marcharper/python-ternary/README.md

 triangles &#9651; and blending the neigboring triangles for the downward triangles &#9661;
-- Hexagonal  -- `hexagonal`: which does not blend values at all, and divides the simplex up into heaxagonal regions
+- Hexagonal  -- `hexagonal`: which does not blend values at all, and divides the simplex up into hexagonal regions

 The two triangular heatmap styles and the hexagonal heatmap style can be visualized as follows.
 The `dual-triangular` style plots the true values on the upright triangles, mapping ternary coordinates to upright triangles otherwise.
 The `triangular` style maps ternary coordinates to vertices and computes the triangle color based on the values at the vertices.